qTox/qTox/doc/user_manual_en.md

 * _Reset to default settings_ Use this button to delete any changes you made to the qTox settings.

 ### About
 * _Version_ The version of qTox and the libraries it depends on.
-Please append this information to every bugreport.
+Please append this information to every bug report.
 * _License_ The license under which the code of qTox is available.
 * _Authors_ The people who developed this shiny piece of software.
 * _Known Issues_ Links to our list of known issues and improvements.